giantswarm/docs/src/content/basics/kubernetes-resources/index.md

 ### Namespaces

 With namespaces you can split up your cluster into smaller separate environments.
-These environments are separate in terms of Kubernetes objects that they contain, but by default do not completely isolate from the rest of the cluster.
+These environments are separate in terms of Kubernetes objects that they contain.
+They do not completely isolate from the rest of the cluster by default.

 [Namespaces Reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)